Szymon-Stefanski/Szymon-Stefanski/README.md

 I thrive on challenges and constantly push myself to **learn, build, and innovate**.
 My focus? **Python, Linux, Bash, automation, and databases**, with a strong and growing interest in **MLOps and cloud computing**.

-I'm also love reading books - currently I read:
+I also love reading books – currently, I have been reading:

 **Sebastian Raschka, Vahid Mirjalili "Python Machine Learning: Machine Learning and Deep Learning with Python, scikit-learn, and TensorFlow 2.
 Third Edition"**